nhlpa/nhlpa.css/README.md

 ## Getting Started

 The point of the library is to encourage and support writing basic HTML, so the best way to learn is to starting writing an HTML document.
-You can also view the [demo](demo.html) for a full-ish reference.
+You can also view the [demo](demo.html) for a full-ish reference, or the [css](nhlpa.css) file itself which is intended to be self-documenting.

 ## Design Goals